Tauras211/customer_overview_sql/README.md

-# customer_overview_sql
+A simple business customer overview based on AdwentureWorks 2005 database.
+Feel free to explore.

-A simple business customer overview based on AdwentureWorks 2005 database
+Dataset can be found online.